Ashwini Kumar Choubey

 On 3 September 2017, he became in charge of office as Minister of State for Health in Narendra Modi's Government.
 He resigned in July 2021.

 Political career

-Choubey is a veteran politician from state of Bihar and elected to the Bihar Legislative Assembly for five consecutive terms.
+Choubey is a politician from state of Bihar and elected to the Bihar Legislative Assembly for five consecutive terms.
 He was accredited to have built 11,000 toilets for minority and Below Poverty Line families under Swachh Bharat Mission.
 A slogan "Ghar-ghar Me ho Shouchalaya ka Nirman, Tabhi hoga Ladli Bitiya ka kanyadaan" given by him was a hit in Bihar and people from all castes and religions availed government provided subsidy to build toilets in their respective homes.

 Early career

 Chaubey has been associated with BJP for almost five decades and was earlier associated with Jansangh.
 In his earlier stint, he was the health minister in the Nitish Kumar cabinet in 2012.

 He authored a book "Kedarnath Trasadi" based on the 2013 deluge in Uttarakhand where he got stranded with his family.
 He and his family managed to take shelter in the Kedarnath temple and were airlifted by a state government helicopter.